By Kevin Lerner

 Table Topics helps me to think on my feet quickly and creatively on the spur of the moment,says Becky.
 She adds that the extemporaneous delivery has improved, and she’s gained more confidence while speaking than when she first started with Toastmasters one year earlier.

 After Table Topics, Topic Master Becky hands control of the meeting back to Toastmaster Ed, who transitions to the formal prepared speeches.

 Like a professional emcee at the Academy Awards, Toastmaster Ed smoothly segues from one speaker to the next, introducing each of the speakers, and quipping a comment.
-His presence provides flow and movement; learned skills which can be integrated to any professional environment to amplify presence, delivery, and professionalism.
+His presence provides flow and movement; learned skills that can be integrated into any professional environment to amplify presence, delivery, and professionalism.